 Why is the Sedlec Ossuary decorated with bones?

-Our customers often wrongly inquire about the peculiar "bone church of Prague" actually referring to the ossuary in Kutna Hora, a small chapel located in the underground of the Cemetery Church of All Saints in the Sedlec quarter.
+People often wrongly talk about the peculiar "bone church of Prague" while actually referring to the ossuary in Kutna Hora, a small chapel located in the underground of the Cemetery Church of All Saints in the Sedlec quarter.
 The chapel was built in the 14th century reminding the Hakeldama chapel of Jerusalem.
 In 1511 a half blind Cistercian monk started arranging the bones of 40,000 dead people from the abolished cemeteries into macabre ornaments (most of the people died during plague epidemics and the Hussite wars).

 The standard tour of Kutna Hora includes entrance to the St.Barbara's cathedral, the Italian Court and the Sedlec Ossuary.